William Louey Lai Kuen

 The William S.D.
 Louey Educational Foundation recently collaborated with Suicide Prevention Services (SPS) in Hong Kong to address rising mental health issues among young men aged 15–25, exacerbated by academic and parental pressure.

-William Louey is also a contributor for Entrepreneur.com.
+William Louey is also member of the Forbes Business Council, and writes as a contributor for Entrepreneur.com.

-In this episode of the Pearl Lam Podcast, William Louey speaks candidly about the legacy of his family’s business, the values that have shaped his leadership style, and how he balances heritage with the demands of modern governance.
+Beyond his philanthropic initiatives, William Louey, in this episode of the Pearl Lam Podcast, speaks candidly about the legacy of his family’s business, the values that have shaped his leadership style, and how he balances heritage with the demands of modern governance.

 If you like this guest you might also like...